-Shifting Allowances: This has been calculated on a lump sum basis of Rs.10, 000/- per displaced family
+Shifting Allowances: This has been calculated based on a lump sum basis which is Rs.10, 000/- per displaced family.

 Assistance to Vulnerable Families: This has been calculated on a lump sum basis of Rs.
 10, 000/- per vulnerable family